 Test the Ansible installation by retrieving its version using the following command:

 Congratulations!
 You have successfully installed Ansible.
 Thanks for using this tutorial for installing Ansible in Debian 9 Stretch systems.
-For additional help or useful information, we recommend you to check the official Ansible website.
+For additional help or useful information, we recommend you check the official Ansible website.